When doing DIY projects I love to recycle and upcycle; and when renovating old furniture maintain some of the patina to show its age.

 Repurposing to Meet a Need

-I had an old wooden tool chest in my workshop, which my wife’s brother inherited from his father-in-law and gave to me because he’s no good at DIY.
+I had an old wooden tool chest in my workshop, which my wife’s brother inherited from his father-in-law.
+He gave it to me because he’s no good at DIY.
 The chest (very much like a blanket box) was pushed in under my workbench and was being used to store odd bits of spare electrical items.

 However, when my wife wanted a large wooden chest as a sewing box, it seemed an ideal candidate for upcycling and repurposing.